oracle-samples/oltrain/content/posts/ocne/post-8/index.md

 - Details of the resources required by the application
 - Any policies detailing how these applications maintain their state, such as restart policies, upgrade policies, etc.

-This third point, although important, is complicated without understanding the basics.
-Therefore, we'll hold off for now and handle that topic in future tutorials.
+Although essential, this third point is complicated without understanding the basics.
+Therefore, we'll hold off on discussing it and handle it in future tutorials.

-This tutorial works with Kubernetes running within a compact Oracle Cloud Native Environment on Oracle Linux.
-The intent is not to be a 'one stop shop' for everything needed to administer a production deployment.
-Instead, it introduces the skills required to deploy a working sample application.
+This tutorial works with Kubernetes within an Oracle Cloud Native Environment on Oracle Linux.
+Its intent is not to be a 'one-stop shop' for everything needed to administer a production deployment but to introduce the necessary skills to deploy a working sample application successfully.

 ### Objectives

-At the end of this tutorial, you should be able to do the following:

-- Examine the different Kubernetes components such as a Pod, Deployment, and Service
+* Examine the different Kubernetes components such as a Pod, Deployment, and Service
-- Examine the different Kubernetes objects
+* Examine the different Kubernetes objects
-- Deploy and Test a sample project
+* Deploy and Test a sample project

 ### Prerequisites

-The tutorial uses the following system:

-An Oracle Linux 8 or later system with the following configuration:

-- a non-root user with sudo privileges
-- Oracle Cloud Native Environment installed and configured
+- Installation of Oracle Cloud Native Environment